naszilla/reczilla/RecSys2019_DeepLearning_Evaluation/RECZILLA_NOTES.md

 python run_compile_all_cython.py
 ```

+# Unittests & New Algs/Datasets

+## Datasets

+We keep track of all datasets using file `RecSys2019_DeepLearning_Evaluation/dataset_handler.py`.
+All datasets are stored in the list `DATASET_READER_LIST`.
+Datasets should be retrieved by name, using function `dataset_handler.dataset_handler()`.

+**To add a new dataset**, do the following:
+1. Add an import statement for the datareader to file `dataset_handler.py`.
+The datareader must be a subclass of `Data_manager.DataReader`.
+2. Add the datareader object to the list `dataset_handler.DATASET_READER_LIST`.

+## Algorithms

+We keep track of all algorithms using the file `RecSys2019_DeepLearning_Evaluation/algorithm_handler.py`.
+The algorithm handler is a bit more complicated than the dataset handler, because we need to specify parameter spaces and early stopping params for each algorithm. (**NOTE:** to clean this up, we can make parameter spaces attributes of the algorithm classes.)

-# General Info
+# Codebase

-This code is not perfectly documented, so here is some general info I've gathered from the code and READMEs.
+The codebase we are building on is not perfectly documented, so here is some general info I've gathered from the code and READMEs.

 ## Algorithms